HomeArticlesGuideMuscle Building Guide

 1RM = 80 × (1 + 8/30) = 80 × 1.267 = ~101 kg

 Track your estimated 1RM monthly.
-Consistent upward movement in 1RM across your main lifts (squat, bench, deadlift, overhead press, row) is the clearest objective indicator that progressive overload is occurring.
+Consistent upward movement across your main lifts (squat, bench, deadlift, overhead press, row) is the clearest objective sign that progressive overload is happening.
 Use the One-Rep Max Calculator to log these estimates without manual arithmetic.

-Training frequency and volume: Training each muscle group 2–4 times per week with 10–20 total weekly sets produces reliable hypertrophy for natural lifters.
-Beginners start toward the lower end (2 sessions, 10 sets) and progress toward the upper end as work capacity builds.
+Training frequency and volume: training each muscle group 2–4 times per week with 10–20 total weekly sets produces reliable hypertrophy for natural lifters.
+Beginners should start toward the lower end (2 sessions, 10 sets) and work up toward the higher end as their work capacity builds.

 Step 5: Measure Lean Body Mass

-Scale weight is a poor proxy for muscle building progress because it captures fat, muscle, water, and food in the gut simultaneously.
-A trainee can gain 2 kg on the scale in a month, with that weight split between 0.8 kg muscle, 0.7 kg fat, and 0.5 kg water — but the scale shows only the total.
+Scale weight is a poor proxy for muscle building progress because it captures fat, muscle, water, and food in the gut all at once.
+A trainee can gain 2 kg on the scale in a month, split between 0.8 kg muscle, 0.7 kg fat, and 0.5 kg water, but the scale only shows the total.
 Lean body mass (LBM) separates muscle and bone from fat mass:

 Lean Body Mass = Total Weight − Fat Mass